luizazuvanov/human-a3ss-control-pathogenic-missplicing/README.md

-# Structural basis for alternative 3′ splice-site selection in the spliceosome active center
+# The spliceosome active center reads a cis-regulatory code to control alternative splicing during catalysis

-Code and data relating to the article: “Structural basis for alternative 3′ splice-site selection in the spliceosome active center” (Marciano, G. and Eckert, S., and Zuvanov, L. *et al.*)
+Code and data relating to the article: “The spliceosome active center reads a cis-regulatory code to control alternative splicing during catalysis” (Marciano, G. and Eckert, S., and Zuvanov, L. *et al.*)

 ### Overexpression of C* factors mutants